Fortinet Patches Critical RCE in FortiAP, High Vulns in FortiOS

 | CVE-2025-53844 | FortiOS | Medium | CAPWAP | Yes |

-Fortinet’s PSIRT advisory page remains the authoritative source for patch version details and workarounds.
+- Consult Fortinet Advisories: Refer to Fortinet’s official PSIRT advisory page for detailed patch version information and any potential workarounds.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.